rtamassia/cs2951e/index.md

 ## Late Policy, and Grading

-Absence from class are excused and extensions are jusified only for illness and personal or family emergencies.
+Absences from class are excused and extensions are justified only for illness and personal or family emergencies.
 Each student is allowed one unexcused absence from class, unless the student is presenting that day.
 Please contact the instructors by email to request accommodations ahead of the missed class or due date.

 Final numerical grades are determined by the instructor using the weights below:
 * Project: 50%